You can use an external container registry with TKG cluster pods.

 trust Section marker.
 Accepts no data.

 additionalTrustedCAs Section marker.
-Includes a array of certificates with name and data for each.
+Includes a array of certificates with name and data fields for each.

-Note: Double base64-encoding is required.
-If the contents of the data map value are not double base6-encoded, the resulting PEM file cannot be processed.
+Note: The v1alpha3 API requires the certificate contents to be single base64-encoded.
+If the contents are not single base6-encoded, the resulting PEM file cannot be processed.

 apiVersion: run.tanzu.vmware.com/v1alpha3